apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 CAS Initializr is now modified to generate a Software Bill of Materials (SBOM) using the CycloneDX format.
 This SBOM can be used to track and manage the open-source components used in your CAS deployment and may be examined via the `sbom` actuator endpoint.

+### Cloudflare Turnstile

+Cloudflare Turnstile is a free tool to replace CAPTCHAs and delivers frustration-free, CAPTCHA-free web experiences to website visitors.
+CAS now supports Cloudflare Turnstile as a [CAPTCHA option](../integration/Configuring-Google-reCAPTCHA.html).

 ### Encryption Algorithm

 The default content encryption algorithm for crypto operations has now switched from `A128CBC-HS256` to `A256CBC-HS512`, which requires a larger key size for better security.